The Best Stop Drinking Advice You Can Get

-I have noticed a common theme among alcohol addicts.
-They tend to ask other drinkers for advice on how to stop drinking.
+I have noticed a common theme among alcohol users.
+When they start to get worried, they tend to ask other drinkers for advice on how to stop drinking.
 It should seem obvious that this is a mistake because these people don’t have the first clue.

 So why do we do this?

 Firstly it’s not something unique to drinkers.
 I write books on various self-help subjects from wealth creation to escaping the nine to five.
 I have noticed that people who want more money tend to ask people who don’t have any for advice.
 People looking for an escape from the rat race ask their work colleagues for guidance.

 In a way, it’s entirely understandable.
 When we are making big decisions in life.
 Such as setting up our own business, investing our savings or quitting drinking, we want the guidance and support that comes from people who have our back.
 We turn first to the people who love and care about us.